will1471/rust-clusters/README.md

 Memory growth appears to be linear, appears to run faster than one large MM, not sure why...
 Maybe because it's easier to get access to smaller blocks of memory, blocks of memory can be reused?

+# Batched Matrix Multiplications, with periodic pruning of Communities (cluster-ndarray4)

+In the pathological case, (all vectors equal or very close,) the size of collected communities can grow to ~ `num_docs^2 * 8byte`.

+This impl. prunes the collected communities after each matrix multiplication batch.

+This appears to have a significant impact on runtime, maybe it would be a useful protection when combined with a size check before pruning.

+I've not verified the communities grows in the way I expect, and if it does, that the puring works.
+To verify this running a memory usage check with a input dataset with equal vectors should show it.